Citrus-Software/tangerine-docs/docs/developer/general_concepts/api_structure.md

 from tang_gui.get_tang_window import get_tang_window
 ```

 As you can see in all the scripts we've seen so far, and for all APIs, the **Document** is always the entry point.
-It reflects the current state of Tangerine, it holds all the data of the current shot, as well as other edition states.
+It reflects the current state of Tangerine, it holds all the data of the current shot, as well as other edition states (selection, undo/redo, etc.).
+**Nodes** and **Modifiers** are very important to understand too in order to navigate easily in both Tangerine and meta_nodal APIs.

-The next section details this concept.
+The next section details all these concepts.